PWhite-Eng/ramses_esp_eth/README.md

 ## **Hardware Requirements**

 * **ESP32-S3:** Developed on an esp32-s3-devkitc-1, but other ESP32-S3 boards should work.
-The photo shows it working on a Waveshare [ESP32-S3-ETH](https://www.waveshare.com/esp32-s3-eth.htm)
+The photo shows it working on a Waveshare [ESP32-S3-ETH](https://www.waveshare.com/esp32-s3-eth.htm) with builtin W5500 Ethernet module.
 * **W5500 Module:** Any standard W5500-based Ethernet module.
 * **CC1101 Module:** A CC1101 868MHz radio transceiver module (e.g., from Ebyte or a generic module).
 * **Status LED (Optional):** A WS2812 "NeoPixel" RGB LED (this is built-in on the esp32-s3-devkitc-1 board, connected to GPIO 48).